William Baude: Academics

-Other activities and roles
+Social engagement

-Baude is a co-editor of The Constitution of the United States (4th ed., 2021). and has written on originalism in the U.S. Constitution.
+Baude is a co-editor of the University Casebook Series' The Constitution of the United States (4th ed., 2021). and has written on originalism in the United States Constitution.
 Baude is among the most cited active scholars of constitutional law in the United States.

-Baude writes for the Volokh Conspiracy blog and has contributed to the New York Times and the Chicago Tribune.
+Baude writes for the Volokh Conspiracy blog, and has contributed to the New York Times and the Chicago Tribune.
 He also co-hosts a podcast, Divided Argument, with law professor Daniel Epps on which they discuss recent Supreme Court decisions.

-Baude coined the term "shadow docket" in 2015.

-In 2021, Baude, together with fellow faculty members David A. Strauss and Alison LaCroix, was appointed by President Joe Biden to the Presidential Commission on the Supreme Court of the United States.
-Baude supported the appointment of P. Casey Pitts.
-Along with Jud Campbell of Stanford University, Baude is the co-author of the on-line Early American Constitutional History: A Source Guide.
+On April 9, 2021, Baude, together with fellow faculty members David A. Strauss and Alison LaCroix at the University of Chicago Law School, was appointed by United States President Joe Biden to the Presidential Commission on the Supreme Court of the United States.
+On December 12, 2022, Baude wrote to Senator Dick Durbin, chairman of the Senate Judiciary Committee, to support the nomination of P. Casey Pitts to serve as a United States district judge of the United States District Court for the Northern District of California.

 In August 2023, Baude and legal scholar Michael Stokes Paulsen released an article entitled "The Sweep and Force of Section Three", later published in the University of Pennsylvania Law Review, arguing that Section Three of the Fourteenth Amendment to the United States Constitution disqualified Donald Trump from holding political office in the United States because of his participation in the attempt to overturn the election of Joe Biden as president.

-Recognition

 Baude is an elected member of the American Law Institute.

-He is the 2017 recipient of the Federalist Society's Paul M. Bator award.
+He received the Paul M. Bator Award by the Federalist Society in 2017.